arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ### Multi-Protocol

 This is the main Python script that will handle overall networking process.
-We will highlight important fragments of the code to help you understand why they are important and how will it be handled accordingly in brief.
+We will highlight important fragments of the code to help you understand how these codes pieces together to build a gateway based on multiple protocol.

 First up, is the configuration for M4 Proxy Server, which is the parameter to handle communication with M4 core that extend the Arduino layer.
 The `m4_proxy_port` is configured to 5001, as it is the port used by clients to send the data to M4.